geocar/inet_ssh_dist/README.md

 and now everything goes over ssh.
 Even EPMD.

 * No you don't need a special SSH server.
-* No you don't need the [Erlang SSH server](http://erlang.org/doc/apps/ssh/using_ssh.html) (and in fact, this isn't yet supported yet)
+* No you don't need the [Erlang SSH server](http://erlang.org/doc/apps/ssh/using_ssh.html) (and in fact, this isn't even supported yet)

 You can set the default ssh user using an argument;